 History of the Ukulele in Hawaii

 Most people associate the ukulele with Hawaii’s island-culture, without knowing the instrument’s true origin.
-According to one version of the history, the ukulele made its first appearance in Hawaii in 1879 when a new immigrant from Madeira, named Joao Fernandes, was so overjoyed at arriving in Hawaii that he began playing a braguinha (a precursor to the ukulele) as soon as he was off the boat.
-The onlookers were astounded by his joyful playing, and the way his fingers danced up and down the strings, that they referred to the instrument as the “jumping flea.”
-The word ukulele itself is actually derived from the Hawaiian words uku, meaning gift or reward, and lele, meaning to come.
+According to one version of the history, the ukulele made its first appearance in Hawaii in 1879.
+This occurred with a new immigrant from Madeira, named Joao Fernandes.
+His arrival in Hawaii made him so happy that he began playing a braguinha as soon as he was off the boat.
+The braguinha was a precursor to the ukulele.
+His joyful playing and the way his fingers danced up and down the strings astounded onlookers.
+As a result, they began to refer to the instrument as the “jumping flea.”
+The word ukulele itself comes from the Hawaiian words uku, meaning gift or reward, and lele, meaning to come.

-There are four main kinds of ukuleles, ranging from smallest to largest: the soprano (the most common), concert (popular for live performances), tenor (used in acoustic or recording sessions) and the baritone (played where deeper tones are needed).
-Most ukuleles have 4 strings, though there can be as many as 10 or 12 on some variations of the instrument.
+There are four main kinds of ukuleles, ranging from smallest to largest.
+The soprano is the most common.
+The concert is popular for live performances.
+Musicians typically play the tenor in acoustic or recording sessions.
+While others play the baritone where deeper tones are needed.
+Most ukuleles have 4 strings, although there can be as many as 10 or 12 on some variations of the instrument.

 King David Kalakaua popularized the instrument in the late 19th century by learning to play it himself.
 He also did this by encouraging the playing of ukuleles during hula dances and royal ceremonies.
 Because of its popularity, three men from Madeira named Augusto Dias, Jose de Santos, and Manuel Nunes, opened up a ukulele shop in Honolulu.
 Their beautiful ukuleles would sell for about $5 apiece.
 As Hawaii was becoming a hub of travel and trade, stores soon began selling ukuleles on the mainland US and elsewhere.